scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 Acknowledgements
 ================

-I would like to acknowledge the help and knowledge of [Teresa Farino](http://www.iberianwildlife.com/teresa-farino.htm).
+I would like to acknowledge the help and knowledge of [Teresa Farino](http://www.iberianwildlife.com/teresa-farino.htm) for her help in locating species in and around the Picos de Europa in northern Spain.
 Also Dr Andrew Lack for his help in indentification of the Marsh Orchids.

 [bw link]: https://www.bbowt.org.uk/nature-reserves/bernwood-meadows